cran-task-views/Hydrology/Hydrology.md

     handles data gaps during modeling, and provides tabular and graphical reports of model outputs.
 GitHub only package.

--   `r pkg("topmodel")`: Set of hydrological functions including the hydrological model TOPMODEL, which is based on the 1995 FORTRAN version by Keith Beven.
-From version 0.7.0, the package is put into maintenance mode.

 -   `r pkg("TUWmodel")`: Lumped Hydrological Model for Education Purposes: a lumped conceptual rainfall-runoff model, following the structure of the HBV model.
 The model runs on a daily